Tennis-American Stephens ousts 18th seed Muchova to reach fourth round | Sports-Games

 Tennis-American Stephens ousts 18th seed Muchova to reach fourth round

+Australian Open semi-finalist Muchova won just 36% of her net points as Stephens landed 84% of her first serves and broke the Czech four times in all.
+In her first-round match against Carla Suarez Navarro, Stephens came within two points of defeat.
+After fighting back for the win, she notched up her first victory over a top-20 opponent since the end of 2018 when she upset ninth seed Karolina Pliskova.

+"I took the time to get myself together, find what makes me happy on court, and kind of find my groove back," Stephens told reporters.
+"Obviously results didn't happen right away, but I knew eventually things would connect, and it's nice that obviously since Charleston (where she reached the quarter-finals) they have started to come together."

-Australian Open semi-finalist Muchova had plenty of problems on her serve in the early stages of the match, and a lone break in the fourth game was enough for the American, who won her home major in 2017, to take the opening set on the Simonne Mathieu court.
-After a double exchange of breaks in the second set, Stephens then took a third break to seal the win and set up a clash against either Czech Barbora Krejcikova or fifth-seeded Ukrainian Elina Svitolina.
+Muchova had plenty of problems on her serve early on, and alone break in the fourth game was enough for her American opponent, who won her home major in 2017, to take the opening set on the Simonne Mathieu court.
+After a double exchange of breaks in the second set, Stephens then took a third break to seal the win and set up a clash against another Czech, Barbora Krejcikova, who ousted fifth-seeded Ukrainian Elina Svitolina 6-3 6-2.

+Stephens credited her recent turnaround to the hard work she put in following a first-round exit at the Australian Open at the start of the year.
+"I think it all happens in practice," she said.
+"Like leading up to the tournament I'm a big believer in everything that happens before you get here, and then when you get here it's just time to get down to business."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)